-In a blog post earlier this school year, I (Lynn) interviewed a recently retired head of school about how to do succession planning well.
-In this post, I have the chance to get the other side of the story—by interviewing a new head of school who transitioned into the role held by a retiring head for many years—to find out what supports, challenges, and pitfalls he encountered in making the transition successfully.
+In a blog post last week, I (Lynn) interviewed a recently retired head of school about how to do succession planning well.
+In this post, I have the chance to get the other side of the story—by interviewing a head of school who transitioned into the role held by a retiring head for many years—to find out what supports, challenges, and pitfalls he encountered in making the transition successfully.

-Mitch Salerno is just finishing his first year as headmaster at Monte Vista Christian School (MVCS) in Watsonville, California, which has 1,000 students, with 750 in the high school (100 of whom are boarding students) and 250 in the middle school.
-Last year he served as headmaster-elect at the school, which meant his transition and overlap with the retiring head ran for a full school year.
+Mitch Salerno recently recalled his first year as headmaster at Monte Vista Christian School (MVCS) in Watsonville, California, which has 1,000 students, with 750 in the high school (100 of whom are boarding students) and 250 in the middle school.
+In his first year at MVCS he served as headmaster-elect at the school, which meant his transition and overlap with the retiring head ran for a full school year.

 LS: Why do you think succession and transition planning is important, as more and more school heads retire over the coming few years?